 The two-way relationship between trade and gender

 On the one hand, gender inequality impacts trade policy.
-Many countries have chosen to exploit women's labour—which is cheaper than men's—to develop their industrial and economic policies.
+Many countries have chosen to exploit women's labor—which is cheaper than men's—to develop their industrial and economic policies.
 Taiwan, Bangladesh or Lesotho are among the many countries that chose this path, largely keeping women in precarious working arrangements.
-These low value-added sectors of value chains and lowest-skill occupations are the tradable sectors where women are most present, such as call-centres, tourism or textiles.
-In other words, women’s lower-cost labour is used as a source of competitive advantage in international trade in labour-intensive sectors in which international competition is intense.
+These low-value-added sectors of value chains and lowest-skill occupations are the tradable sectors where women are most present, such as call centers, tourism, or textiles.
+In other words, women’s lower-cost labor is used as a source of competitive advantage in international trade in labor-intensive sectors in which international competition is intense.
 Gender inequality thus becomes part of macroeconomic strategy.

-On the other side of the trade and gender relationship is the way in which trade and trade rules impact women differently from men.
-Trade and investment liberalisation can affect women disproportionately when consumption taxes are introduced to compensate for a loss in governmental income as a result of tariff cuts and loss of corporate taxes.
-Indeed, a standard policy prescription is to make up for the lost revenue by increasing indirect, consumption taxes (such as value-added or sales taxes), which often increases women’s tax burden more than men’s.
+On the other side of the trade and gender relations is the way in which trade and trade rules impact women differently from men.
+Trade and investment liberalization can affect women disproportionately when consumption taxes are introduced to compensate for a loss in governmental income as a result of tariff cuts and loss of corporate taxes.
+Indeed, a standard policy prescription is to make up for the lost revenue by increasing indirect consumption taxes (such as value-added or sales taxes), which often increases women’s tax burden more than men’s.

-Conversely, liberalisation can impact women more positively than men, for instance in creating new jobs.
+Conversely, liberalization can impact women more positively than men, for instance, in creating new jobs.
 This side of the trade and gender relationship is complex, and women will be impacted differently depending on where they live, where they work and how the goods and services that they consume are affected by liberalization.

-Until recently, trade policy was largely understood as being gender neutral.
+Until recently, trade policy was largely understood as being gender-neutral.
 It was commonly—and incorrectly—assumed that the effects of trade policies provided the same opportunities for men and women.
-In fact, during most of the WTO’s existence the organisation has been gender-blind, with those responsible for trade policy refusing to accept that differentiated—and sometimes negative—effects of trade for certain groups within countries was any concern of theirs.
-In recent years there has been a tentative move away from this position, and in 2017 the majority of WTO Members decided to create a mandate within the organisation to address trade’s impacts on women, by adopting the Buenos Aires Declaration on Trade and Women's Economic Empowerment.
+In fact, during most of the WTO’s existence, the organization has been gender-blind, with those responsible for trade policy refusing to accept that differentiated—and sometimes negative—effects of trade for certain groups within countries was any concern of theirs.
+In recent years there has been a tentative move away from this position, and in 2017 the majority of WTO Members decided to create a mandate within the organization to address trade’s impacts on women by adopting the Buenos Aires Declaration on Trade and Women's Economic Empowerment.

 … but the WTO risks sidestepping the main issues